Phase transition in the computational complexity of the shortest common superstring and genome assembly: Conclusion

 \subsection{Acknowledgments}

-This work was supported by MINECO (Spain) through Grant No. PGC2018-094684-B-C21, partially funded by the European Regional Development Fund (FEDER).
+This work was partially supported by Ministerio de Ciencia, Innovación y Universidades (Spain), Agencia Estatal de Investigación (AEI, Spain, 10.13039/501100011033), and European Regional Development Fund (ERDF, A way of making Europe) through Grant PID2022-136374NB-C21.
 D.~Y. was supported by the Chan Zuckerberg Biohub.